MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/events/winter_jam_2018.md

 We will also be using this tag to share update, and to help us find things to retweet.

 ## Guidelines
-The following list of guidelines are in place to provide a fair experience for everyone.
+The following list of guidelines is in place to provide a fair experience for everyone.
 Not following these guidelines may result in your project being excluded from various rewards and/or promotions.

 1. Submissions should make use of the seasonal theme of the event.
 2. Teams should be no larger than four members.